 Celebrate spring in the Netherlands and Belgium when the Keukenhof Gardens and Floralia come alive.
-Experience the whimsical Kinderdijk windmills and the art of Michelangelo.
-Discover the timeless traditions of Delft porcelain and revel in the medieval architectural treasures of Bruges, Middelburg and Ghent.
+Experience the whimsical Kinderdijk windmills.
+Discover the timeless traditions of Delft porcelain and revel in the medieval architectural treasures of Bruges or Ghent.
 Throughout your journey indulge in Belgian chocolates, warm waffles and delicious cheeses—all while savoring the storybook atmosphere of the region.

 On our river cruises, you will enjoy an extensive lineup of included tours.
 In many cases, you will have a choice of excursions, such as standard tours, bike tours, hikes and Special Interest Tours.
 We always include a large variety of activities so that you can choose how you want to explore.
 No matter your preference, your days will be full of discovery and wonder.

 Embark your ship in Amsterdam for your 7-night cruise.
 (D)

 Enjoy a scenic cruise through the IJsselmeer to Kampen.
 Venture to the charming, canal-laden village of Giethoorn, nicknamed the “Dutch Venice.”
 Capture wonderful photos of the picturesque thatched-roof farmhouses, which are seemingly lifted straight from the pages of a fairytale.
 In the afternoon, go for a guided bike ride through the Dutch countryside or visit Noordoostpolder’s vibrant tulip fields.
 (B,L,D)